luciotato/LiteScript/source/Producer_c.lite.md

           .out "};",NL
           .out "function* ",prefix,.name,"_generator"
       end if

-Produce function parameters declaration
+      */

+start body

-      .out "(", {CSL:.paramsDeclarations}, "){", .getEOLComment()
+      .out "{", .getEOLComment()

-if the function has a exception block, insert 'try{'

       if no .body, .throwError 'function #{.name} has no body'

+if is __init, assign initial values for properties

+      if isConstructor
+          ownerClass.producePropertyAssignments

 if simple-function, insert implicit return.
 Example: function square(x) = x*x